 However, Makomo primary school development committee chairperson, Peter Mudzengerere said the boy was just angry, but did not change into a snake as was being alleged.

 “The child in question is of ill-health.
 So when he gets sick he starts behaving in a funny way.
 Whenever he is provoked by others he roars like a lion.
 From what I heard he did not change into a snake, but he was so angry that he made a very strange face that his fellow pupils got scared and ran away going home.

 "He is in grade five and he has since been moved away from the rest of the pupils so that they will not make fun of him or come up with different stories.
 He was in the garden with his fellow classmates and I guess he was provoked.
 He could have made a strange face and scared them away.

 "This is about the fifth time that this has happened.
 Today some parents from different churches came and prayed for him.
 This is our school and it is our duty as parents to sort out such issues.
-We will have a meeting with parents this Saturday so that we discuss the issue,” he said.
+We will have a meeting with parents this Saturday so that we discuss the issue,”

 The incident forced parents to withdraw their children from the school to avoid ‘contamination’ from the boy.

 Makomo primary school development committee chairperson, Peter Mudzengerere

 Speaking to H-Metro, one of the parents said: “All I want is my grade 2 child who is in the school.
 I do not understand why they have closed the gate.
 Who is going to protect my child?